forumone/nextjs-project/README.md

-# NextJS Project Template
+# Next.js Project Template

-This is a build guide to help walk you through setting up a new NextJS project.
+This is a build guide to help walk you through setting up a new Next.js project.

 ## Requirements